Who Owns Valero? Leading Renewable Fuels Producer in North America

-Valero Energy is the largest global independent petroleum refiner and the largest renewable fuels producer in North America.
-It's headquartered in San Antonio.
-Valero Energy was founded in 1980.
+Founded in 1980, Valero Energy is the largest global independent petroleum refiner and one of the leading renewable fuels producers in North America.

 Who owns Valero gas stations?

-Valero’s fourth-quarter and 2020 results, which were released at the end of February, were quite disappointing as expected.
-The company's revenues declined by 40 percent YoY in 2020.
-Its net losses for the year were $1.1.1 billion, which resulted in an EPS of -$3.5.
+Valero’s 2020 results revealed that the company's revenues had declined by 40 percent YoY in 2020.
+Its net losses for that year were $1.1 billion, which resulted in an EPS of -$3.5.
 This was lower compared to an EPS of $5.84 in 2019.
-Due to the coronavirus pandemic and the resulting lockdowns, the operating weakness was expected.
+Due to the COVID-19 pandemic and the resulting lockdowns, the operating weakness was expected.
 All of the refiners had a difficult year as the demand dropped amid steady supply.

 By 2021, however, Valero stock had risen by nearly 38 percent and has continued on an upward trend.
 In January 2023, Reuters reported that Valero's refineries had "operated at 97 percent capacity utilization rate in the fourth quarter, the highest since 2018."
 As of Jan.
 27, 2023, Valero stock was trading at around $149 per share, the highest its reached since the company went public.